e271828e/Flight.jl/docs/notes/design/framework_spec.md

 stores are absent, never `nothing`-filled ([§5.2](#52-two-stage-outputs-signatures-bundles-and-the-hand-off-laws)).

-**cell** — one concretely-typed entry of the signal table, one per output port and per `local_types` entry of the flattened model, written by its producing stage and read by every gatherer ([§4.1](#41-immutable-value-semantics)).
+**cell** — one concretely-typed entry of the signal table, one per output port of the flattened model, written by its producing stage and read by every gatherer ([§4.1](#41-immutable-value-semantics)).
+Every cell is public, private intermediates never being cells ([§11.3](#113-visibility-the-contract-is-the-interface)).
 Bare "cell" is only this — see *staging cell* ([§D.6](#d6-runtime-periphery)) and *store*.

 **constant source** — an ordinary library component with no inputs and no